cloudnativeessentials/dra-tutorial/README.md

 We can use a ResourceClaimTemplate to dynamically create ResourceClaims per-Pod.
 In this case, the ResourceClaims are not shareable.

-Let's look at a ResourceClaimTemplate:
+Let's look at the ResourceClaimTemplate manifest:

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/resourceclaimtemplate.yaml